codr7/g-fu/v1/README.md

 3
 ```

-The `for`-loop accepts any iterable and an optional variable name, and runs one iteration for each value.
+`for` accepts any iterable and an optional variable name, and runs one iteration for each value.

 ```
   (for 3 (say 'foo))